Frequently Asked Questions

 When will the WeldChain dApp be available?

-The first application of WeldChain technology will be rolled out to select biopharmaceutical and semiconductor customers in the third and fourth quarter of 2021.
+The WeldChain application will be rolled out in several phases.
+The first phase, scheduled for early 2023, will allow welders and inspectors to self-certify their credentials and work history in exchange for rewards funded by sponsors and advertisers.
+The second phase will roll out the full quality platform to biopharmaceutical and semiconductor customers in the first and second quarter of 2023.
 These industries were chosen since they use orbital autogenous welding.
 This type of welding is best suited for the electronic transfer of information to the blockchain and must meet stringent documentation standards to meet safety, regulatory and process requirements.
-The WeldChain will be available to all industries in the United States by the middle of 2022 and internationally by the end of 2022.
+The WeldChain will be available to all industries in the United States by the end of 2023 and internationally by the end of 2024.

 Is WeldChain acceptable for ASME, AWS, API, NFPA, AHJs and cGMP weld documentation?

 Based upon our initial assessment and similar electronic documentation protocols currently in use, we believe that the WeldChain platform can be used as the exclusive permanent record of certified welds and their inspections.
 As part of our development plan, we will be engaging with authorities and consultants to confirm this assessment.

 Can you pay for the welds or inspections using WeldCoins?